How to Delegate Effectively: The Founder Framework That Frees 10–20 Hours Weekly

 Mistake 1: Delegating the Most Important Work First

-Build trust on both sides before you hand over anything that carries real weight.
-Of 34 founders who delegated high-stakes work first, 91% reversed it within 60 days.
+The fix is simple: Phase 1 exists for this exact reason.
+Start with high‑delegatability, low‑impact tasks and let your team prove they can execute without you.
+Build trust on both sides before you hand over anything that carries real weight; in one group of 34 founders who delegated high‑stakes work first, 91% reversed it within 60 days.

 Mistake 2: Delegating Without Documentation